manuel-plavsic/nix_slint_rust_template/README.md

 - Ensure you have `nix` installed.
 - Download and all that is in this repo to a new git repo, make small adjustments and create your first commit.
 - Run `nix develop -c nu` (this ensures that nushell is already entered).
-Since we are already using Rust, why not also use Nushell?!
+  - Note that Nushell is the shell used throughout this guide.
+Feel free to use another one, such as Bash, or Zsh.
   - Note that just `nix develop` will enter bash automatically, regardless of which shell you are calling the command from or you set as default.

-### Run app on Linux or MacOS
+### Run app on GNU/Linux or MacOS

-NB: If you are on Linux, this template assumes that you are using Wayland (it is possible that it works also on X.11 out of the box).
+NB: If you are on GNU/Linux, this template assumes that you are using Wayland (it is possible that it works also on X.11 out of the box).
 On MacOS, there are no considerations to be made.

 Steps to run the app: